 - Design and validate an efficient, phased upgrade procedure

-- Set up a temporary or permanent hybrid implementation that allows concurrency between Microsoft Teams and self-hosted Skype for Business Server
+- Set up a temporary or permanent hybrid deployment that supports concurrency between Teams and on-premises Skype for Business Server

-- Configure Azure Active Directory sync, SharePoint and Exchange Online, and OneDrive
+- Configure Azure AD sync, SharePoint and Exchange Online, and OneDrive

-- Migrate data from a on-premises SharePoint implementation
+- Migrate content from a self-hosted SharePoint deployment

 - Configure Azure AD Premium P1 and Active Directory Federation Services (ADFS)

-- Set up Azure Active Directory Connect with writeback for hybrid Exchange Server deployments
+- Configure Azure AD Connect with writeback for hybrid Exchange deployments

-- Set up, deploy, and administer Office/Microsoft 365 services
+- Set up, deploy, and administer Microsoft 365 services

 - Deal with DNS and certificate issues

-- Provide BYOD support by providing iOS management and Google Android phone and tablet integration services
+- Provide BYOD support by offering iOS integration and Google Android phone and tablet integration services

-- Set up management tools including Microsoft Teams Admin Center, Azure AD Admin Center, and Office/Microsoft 365 Security and Compliance Center
+- Deploy management utilities such as Teams Admin Center, AAD Admin Center, and Microsoft 365 Security and Compliance Center